Car Accident Fatalities and Injuries

 Driving under the influence of alcohol or illegal or prescription drugs.
 The National Highway Traffic Safety Administration reports that 27 people die as a result of drunk driving every day, and many more deaths and injuries involve drugs, both prescription and illegal drugs, as well as combinations of alcohol and drugs.

-Driver distraction, especially cell phone use and texting.
+Driver distractions, especially cell phone use and texting.
 According to some estimates, driver distraction is a factor in 80 percent of all motor vehicle crashes.

 Driving with insufficient sleep